antononcube/Raku-Chemistry-Stoichiometry/README.md

 2. [X] Chemical element names translation function.
        (Say, from Bulgarian to Persian.)

+3. [ ] Inverse look-up from atomic weight to chemical element(s).

-3. [ ] Extensive documentation.
+4. [ ] Extensive documentation.

-4. [ ] Handling of semicolon separated input.
+5. [ ] Handling of semicolon separated input.

    - [ ] For the data functions.
 E.g. `atomic-weight('Cl; O; Mn')`.

    - [ ] For the parser-interpreter functions.
 E.g. `molecular-mass('FeSO4; H2O; CO2')`.

-5. [ ] Parsing of (pre-)balanced chemical equations.
+6. [ ] Parsing of (pre-)balanced chemical equations.

-6. [ ] Recognition of chemical compound names.
+7. [ ] Recognition of chemical compound names.

    - This requires the development of a separate chemical entities package.

-7. [ ] Element data in more languages.
+8. [ ] Element data in more languages.

 ------